 How can you access Ed Discussion?

 Ed Discussion is most commonly accessed from within Canvas for students enrolled in that Canvas course.
-But it can also be accessed from outside of Canvas for a separate group of users.
+However, it can also be accessed from outside of Canvas, whether set up from within Canvas or set up independently of Canvas.